To

 (The preposition to defines a healthy life.)

-Necessary for (doing something):
+Necessary for doing something:

-A passport is necessary for traveling abroad.
+A passport is necessary for travelling abroad.

 So, to and for can have different meanings and functions depending on whether they define the noun or the action related to it.

-Preposition to in word expressions:
+“To” in word expressions:

 Here are some word expressions and combinations with the preposition to: